 Jesse: When people hear the word budget they think about

-instead of restriction and it turns it all on its head.
-It turns out to be fairly
+and it turns it all on its head.
+It turns out to be fairly motivating.

-one and I was about to be married and things were tight.
-And so when things are tight
+and I was about to be married and things were tight.
+And so when things are tight you

-you have to be really careful with how you prioritize your money.
-And that was what
+have to be really careful with how you prioritize your money.
+And that was what the

-the original start was.
+original start was.
 And then as my wife and I were fairly successful with it

+early on,

-early on, we realized that other people were also having money struggles and things,
+we realized that other people were also having money struggles and things, and we